open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 <xref:OpenEphys.Onix1.StartAcquisition>'s
 <xref:OpenEphys.Onix1.StartAcquisition.ReadSize> property for your specific data
 acquisition setup to minimize delays between data collection and computer processing.
-This tutorial provide a method to tune `ReadSize` within the context of your particular data sources and computer specifications in order to achieve the fastest possible response times for closed-loop experiments.
+This tutorial provides a method to tune `ReadSize` within the context of your particular data sources and computer specifications in order to achieve the fastest possible response times for closed-loop experiments.
 In most situations, sub-200 microsecond closed-loop response times can be achieved.

 > [!NOTE]